demquad/SuxoAU/README.md

   - Sabotage reactor, o2, laboratory, mushroom mixup, comms, airship thingy

 # SelfAC
 SelfAC is a feature that includes advanced detectors to identify other players using cheats.
-It is designed to work effectively when you are hosting a game, allowing you to take control in the lobby.
+Its designed to work effectively when you are hosting a game, allowing you to take control in the lobby.

 Recommended Usage: When you plan to host a lobby to ensure a fair and controlled gameplay environment.